browserengineering/book/book/animations.md

 That being said, it's not impossible to animate display lists, and some browsers have attempted it.
-For example, one aim of the [WebRender] project at Mozilla is to get rid of cached composited layers entirely, and perform all animations by rastering and drawing at 60Hz on the GPU directly from the display list.
+For example, one aim of the [WebRender] project at Mozilla is to get rid of cached composited layers entirely, and perform all animations by rastering and drawing at 60 Hz on the GPU directly from the display list.
 This is called a *direct render* approach.
 In practice this goal is hard to achieve with current GPU technology, because some GPUs are faster than others.
 So browsers are slowly evolving to a hybrid of direct rendering and compositing instead.

-While all modern browsers have threaded animations, it's interesting to note that, as of the time of writing this section, Chromium and WebKit both perform the `compositing` step on the main thread, whereas our browser does it on the browser thread.
+While all modern browsers have threaded animations, it's interesting to note that, as of the time of writing, Chromium and WebKit both perform the `compositing` step on the main thread, whereas our browser does it on the browser thread.
 In this area, our browser is actually ahead of real browsers!
 The reason compositing doesn't (yet) happen on another thread in Chromium is that to get there took re-architecting the entire algorithm for compositing.
-The re-architecture turned out to be extremely difficult, because the old one was deeply intertwined with nearly every aspect of the rendering engine.
-The re-architecture project only [completed in 2021][cap], so perhaps sometime soon this work will be threaded in Chromium.
+This turned out to be extremely difficult, because the old architecture was deeply intertwined with nearly every aspect of the rendering engine.
+It was only [completed in 2021][cap], so perhaps sometime soon this work will be threaded in Chromium.

 :::